An Orthopaedic surgeon who will give the best care possible.

 If the above methods don’t resolve the issue, surgery may be recommended.

 Some tenderness and discomfort may occur after surgery, and you may be fitted with a splint for up to 2 weeks (depending on the position and size of the joint capsular repair required).
-Depending on the location and size of the excised cyst, full recovery can take anywhere between two to eight weeks.
+Depending on the location and size of the excised cyst, full recovery can take anywhere between 2 to 8 weeks.

 Dr McLean will monitor your recovery and guide you as you return your hand or wrist to full function.
 Some light exercises may be prescribed to help your hand or wrist heal and strengthen.